 Status On 12 May 2021 the law passed its second reading in the Chamber of Deputies and could potentially still be introduced as of middle of 2021 or as of 1 January 2022.
 The inception and the basic parameters of the new tax are still not clear.
 For example, members of Parliament are debating what tax rate should apply and discussing a rate ranging from 2% to 7%.
 The current consensus appears to be that a 5% rate should apply, but the adoption of a variety of different rates for different types of services cannot be ruled out completely at this stage.
 On 10 June 2020, the Czech ruling coalition parties agreed to decrease the tax rate of the proposed digital tax to 5% of the local revenues of global internet businesses.
 It was not immediately clear if any of the current proposed thresholds would change.
-The initial plan was to impose a 7% tax on big tech companies' local revenues from targeted advertising, digital marketplace provision and user data sales.
+The initial plan was to impose a 7% tax on big tech companies' local revenues from targeted advertising, digital markeplace provision and user data sales.
 The Czech legislation is still subject to parliamentary approval - the draft law was approved by the Government and is currently being discussed in the second reading in the Chamber of Deputies (the legislative process has not been completed and the legislation may still be amended).
 Moreover, the coalition parties agreed to shift the expected effective date from mid-2020 to the beginning of 2021.
 On 2 June 2020, the US Trade Representative (USTR) announced investigations will be conducted into certain jurisdictions relating to the adoption or contemplated adoption of a DST.
 As outlined in a corresponding Federal Register Notice (FRN) (comment due 15 July 2020), jurisdictions included within the scope of this announcement include: Austria, Brazil, the Czech Republic, the EU, India, Indonesia, Italy, Spain, Turkey and the UK.
-On 5 September 2019, the Czech Ministry of Finance published information stating that a draft proposal on the introduce of the proposal was published on 26 November 2019 and submitted it to the Scope Local revenues of targeted advertising, sale of user data by internet platforms and the making available to users of a multilateral digital interface Rate 5% on taxable revenues Thresholds Global revenue of over EUR750m (approx. USD853 million) and Czech revenue of CZK100m (approx. EUR2m, and USD4.28m).
+On 5 September 2019, the Czech Ministry of Finance published information stating that a draft proposal on the introduction of a digital tax had been sent to the Government.
+The Czech Government d Scope Local revenues of targeted advertising, sale of user data by internet platforms and the making available to users of a multilateral digital interface Rate 5% on taxable revenues Thresholds Global revenue of over EUR750m (approx. USD853 million) and Czech revenue of CZK100m (approx. EUR2m, and USD4.28m).
 Along with more than 200,000 user accounts of a multilateral digital interface and partial tax base from a targeted ad campaign or supply of user data during the base period higher than CZK5m.
-Exclusions Provision of a regulated financial/payment services, provision of communication services, digital content, operating gambling, computer game-playing services Effective date Expected from the middle of 2021 (not yet enacted) EY Global Tax Alerts Czech Republic moves forward with Digital Services Tax (18 May 2021) USTR releases findings of Section 301 investigation on DST regimes of Austria, Spain and the UK, and 301 findings on Vietnam's currency valuation practices EY - Global (21 January 2021) USTR proposes 25% punitive tariff on Austrian, Indian, Italian, Spanish, Turkish and UK origin goods in response to each country's DST; Terminates investigations for Brazil, Czech Republic, EU and Indonesia EY - Global (29 March 2021) USTR initiates investigations into digital services taxes either adopted, or under consideration, by certain jurisdictions (4 June 2020) Czech Republic proposes introduction of new digital tax (25 September 2019)
+Exclusions Provision of a regulated financial/payment services, provision of communication services, digital content, operating gambling, computer game-playing services Effective date Expected from the middle of 2021 (not yet enacted) EY Global Tax Alerts Czech Republic moves forward with Digital Services Tax (18 May 2021) USTR releases findings of Section 301 investigation on DST regimes of Austria, Spain and the UK, and 301 findings on Vietnam's currency valuation practices EY - Global (21 January 2021) USTR proposes 25% punitive tariff on Austrian, Indian, Italian, Spanish, Turkish and UK origin goods in response to each country's DST; Terminates investigations for Brazil, Czech Republic, EU and Indonesia EY - Global (29 March 2021) USTR initiates investigations into digital services taxes either adopted, or under consideration, by certain jurisdictions (4 June 2020) Czech Republic proposes introduction of new digital tax (25 September 2019) Czech Government proceeds with legislation on Digital Services Tax (20 October 2020)

-9. Czech Republic (contd.)
+10. Czech Republic (contd.)